Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 (Nekrasov, "Frost, Red Nose")

-Compare: the sun, round and soulless ... or: round, soulless sun.
+Wed: the sun, round and soulless... or: round, soulless sun.

-Such a semi-predicative use of short forms brings them closer to full ones and is a clear grammatical sign of their adjective.
-As long as the corresponding short form is used not only as a predicate, but also as a qualitative definition (even if it is a verbal and intonationally isolated), it still does not break ties with the class of adjectives.
-Only the complete impossibility of using such a form in a function other than predicative is a symptom of its final break with the category of the adjective and the transition to another grammatical category. fourteen
+Such semi-predicative use of short forms brings them closer to full ones and is a clear grammatical sign of their adjective nature.
+As long as the corresponding short form is used not only as a predicate, but also as a qualitative definition (at least verbal and intonationally isolated), it does not yet break ties with the class of adjectives.
+Only the complete impossibility of using such a form in a function other than predicate is a symptom of its final break with the category of the adjective and its transition to another grammatical category.
+14

 Truncated adjectives

-Truncated adjectives are artificially created by cutting off the final vowel from the full form and are found in the language of poetry of the 18th - 19th centuries.
-There are the following differences between the short forms of adjectives and the truncated ones: the short form has its own stress, which differs from the full form, while the truncated form always retains the stress of the full form; the short form in modern Russian functions as a nominal part of the compound predicate, the truncated forms act as a definition.15
+Truncated adjectives are created artificially by cutting off the final vowel from the full form and are found in the language of poetry of the 18th - 19th centuries.
+The following differences exist between the short forms of adjectives and the truncated forms: the short form has its own stress different from the full form, while the truncated form always retains the stress of the full form; the short form in modern Russian functions as a nominal part of a compound predicate, truncated forms act as a definition.15

 G.R.
 Derzhavin.
 God.
 1784